hantswilliams/HHA-504-2024/assignments_azure_gcp.md

 2. **Set Up a Basic Flask Application**
    - Create a simple Flask application to serve as the core of your project.
    - You may use a template provided in class or create your own from scratch.
+I would recommend that if you are not yet comfortable with Flask, use my example app that I have provided within module11/e2e as a starting point.
    - Ensure your application has at least one endpoint to display information retrieved from a database.

 3. **Create a Managed Database**
    - Use **Google Cloud SQL** to create a managed database (PostgreSQL or MySQL).
    - Populate the database with a dataset of your choice (e.g., ICD and HCPCS codes).
    - Connect your Flask application to this database to fetch and display data.
+   - If using the example app, you could create a new script to push the data files loaded from the two text files into the database using SQLalchemy.

 4. **Add a Serverless Function**
    - Create a **Google Cloud Function** to perform a specific task related to your application.